Your pitcher was "cleared to throw"… so why does it still not feel right?

 Instead, it gives you a way to interpret what you're already seeing.

-At the center of the framework is a simple idea:
+At its center is a simple idea:

-Readiness, workload, and recovery are always interacting — whether you’re tracking them or not.
+Readiness, workload, and recovery are always interacting β€” whether you're tracking them or not.

 When those three are aligned, throwing feels consistent.